luck428/GCLOGPULL/doku_v5.md

 ### Warranty ###

 # Important #
-Use at your won risk
+Use at your won risk !
-Especially -> BE AWARE of the consequences of groundspeak (Geocaching HQ) monitoring policies:
+Especially -> BE AWARE of the consequences of groundspeak (Geocaching HQ) monitoring policies.
-Limitation as "free" user:
+Limitation as "free" user -> For non premium members the limits are 3 full caches per day.
-Limitation as "premium" user:
+Limitation as "premium" user -> the limits are currently 6,000 full caches per day (+10,000 "lite" caches).
-Your account can be blocked anytime if you exceed this limitations. you have been warned.
+Your account can be blocked anytime if you exceed these limitations.
+You have been warned.